facebook/fresco/docs/01-resizing-rotating.md

 ## Resizing Images

-### Terminology: resizing vs scaling

-- **Resizing** is a pipeline operation executed in software.
-It returns a completely new bitmap, of a different size.
+### Terminology

 - **Scaling** is a canvas operation and is usually hardware accelerated.
 The bitmap itself is always the same size.
 It just gets drawn upscaled or downscaled.
+- **Resizing** is a pipeline operation executed in software.
+It returns a completely new bitmap, of a different size.
+- **Downsampling** is also a pipeline operation implemented in software.
+Rather than create a new bitmap, it simply changes the size of the image while it is being decoded.

 ### Should you resize or scale?